Immigrant generations: First generation

 According to USCB, the first generation of immigrants is composed of individuals who are foreign-born, which includes naturalized citizens, lawful permanent residents, protracted temporary residents (such as long-staying foreign students and migrant workers, but not tourists and family visitors), humanitarian migrants (such as refugees and asylees), and even unauthorized migrants.
-Those who only recently immigrated are often subjected to the derogatory expression of being "fresh off the boat".

-In some definitions, however, those born to at least one immigrant parent are considered "first generation" — or rather, the first generation of an immigrant's descendants (i.e. second generation from the USCB definition).
+In some definitions, however, those born to at least one immigrant parent are considered "first generation" – or rather, first generation of an immigrant's descendants (i.e., second generation from the USCB definition).

 1.5 generation

-The term 1.5 generation or 1.5G, although not widely used, refers to first-generation immigrants who immigrated to the new country before or during their early teens, ages 6-12.
+The term 1.5 generation or 1.5G, although not widely used, refers to first-generation immigrants who immigrated to the new country before or during their early teens, ages 6–12.
 They earn the label the "1.5 generation" because while they spend their formative years engaging in assimilation and socialization in the new country, they often still maintain native language, cultural traits and even national identities from their country of origin.
-Oftentimes, in the case of small children, a battle of linguistic comprehension occurs between their academic language and the language spoken at home.
+Often, in the case of small children, a battle of linguistic comprehension occurs between their academic language and the language spoken at home.
 Their identity is, thus, a combination of new and old culture and tradition.
 Sociologist Rubén Rumbaut was among the first to use the term to examine outcomes among those arriving in the United States before adolescence, but since then the term has expanded to include foreign students, as well as other unique individuals.

-Identity is an essential defining characteristic of a person, and can effect how they interact with society.
+Identity is an essential defining characteristic of a person, and can affect how they interact with society.
 Identity formation commonly takes place during adolescence, and the ages of 4 and 8 are described as important for developing a sense of ethnic identity.
 As such, depending on the age of immigration, the community where they settle, the amount of time they spent in the education system in their native country, and other factors, 1.5 generation individuals identify with their countries of origin to varying degrees.
 The extent of which this cultural diffusion remains variable is further due to acculturation, the process that occurs when groups of individuals of different cultures come into continuous first-hand contact, which changes the original culture patterns of either or both groups.
 However, their identification is affected by their experiences growing up in the new country.
-1.5G feels stronger and more curious about their heritage culture than later generations.1.5G individuals are often bilingual and may find it easier to assimilate into local culture and society than people who immigrate as adults.
+1.5G feels stronger and more curious about their heritage culture than later generations.
+1.5G individuals are often bilingual and may find it easier to assimilate into local culture and society than people who immigrate as adults.
 Many 1.5 generation individuals also feel bi-cultural, combining both cultures - culture from the country of origin with the culture of the new country.